Arsh1213/getting_started_with_javascript/Chapters/10_further_reading.md

 ## Offline Resources/Books

+## Signing Off...

-> __FINAL NOTE:__ Programming is like learning to walk as a toddler - you are bound to fall down, and sometimes even hurt yourself, but you must never give up walking.
+> Learning programming is like learning to walk as a toddler - you are bound to fall down, and sometimes even hurt yourself, but you must never give up walking.
 Also, if you observe closely how babies walk, you will notice that they own tend to run before they can exercise the finer motor controls and master walking steadily.
 The learning curve for any newbie in the world of programming will be the same - they will hurry before they become steady.
 It means that you will be eager to see the end results of your program and will dig up the internet looking for help.
 Do so to your heart's content, for it is the natural way humans learn.
 Never let the fire of curiosity be dampened by the fancy philosophies.

 __*Enjoy programming, and good luck!*__